Description

 Impact

-The Linux kernel’s netfilter IDLETIMER extension can reuse timer objects across rule revisions, and when a revision 0 rule is added for a label that was previously registered as an ALARM timer, the kernel calls mod_timer on an uninitialized timer structure.
-The resulting use‑after‑free type bug triggers debugobject warnings and can crash the kernel if panic_on_warn is enabled, thereby causing a denial of service.
-The weakness corresponds to CWE‑908, a race or misuse of an uninitialized resource.
+The Linux kernel’s netfilter IDLETIMER module can inadvertently reuse timer objects between rule revisions.
+When a revision 0 rule is added for a timer label that was previously established by revision 1 with the XT_IDLETIMER_ALARM flag, the code calls mod_timer on an uninitialized timer structure.
+This misuse can trigger debugobject warnings and, if panic_on_warn is enabled, lead to a kernel panic, effectively denying service to the system.
+The flaw is a misuse of an uninitialized resource, as cataloged by CWE‑908.

 Affected Systems